What is an oral surgeon?

 7. Complete a fellowship

-A fellowship is not required to work as an oral surgeon, but it’s an opportunity for you to further develop your skills and focus on your specific career choice.
+A fellowship is not required to work, but it’s an opportunity for you to further develop your skills and focus on your specific career choice.
 Fellowships typically last 2 years.

 8. Maintain your certification